 5 Halloween Safety Tips for Your Pet

-Halloween is one of; if not the busiest nights of the year for home visiting and foot traffic in residential neighborhoods across Vancouver, Richmond, and the lower mainland.
-Homes are decorated, children are all dressed up for trick or treating, and for one night of the year candy indulgence is encouraged.
+Halloween is one of; if not the busiest nights of the year for home visiting and foot traffic in residential neighbourhoods across Vancouver, Richmond, and the lower mainland.
+Homes are decorated, children are all dressed up for trick or treating, and for one night of the year, candy indulgence is encouraged.

 But for your pet, this can be a night of increased stress and anxiety.
 Jet Pet Resort has compiled some quick tips to help keep your pet a little safer this Halloween.